Barty, Zverev notch efficient wins in Cincinnati finals

 The match lasted 58 minutes, a welcome result for Zverev after a grueling three-set semifinal win over Stefanos Tsitsipas on Saturday.

-“It's been an awesome week,” Zverev said.
-“This is an incredible feeling going into New York.”
+“It's been an awesome week,” said Zverev, who lost to Dominic Thiem in last year's U.S. Open final.
+“This is an incredible feeling going into New York.

+“The U.S. Open is a week everybody is looking forward to.
+Novak (Djokovic) will be back, and he’ll be the favorite.
+The other guys are in great shape.
+I’m looking forward to the week.
+Let’s see how it goes.
+I’ve got a lot of work ahead of me.
+I have to find my rhythm.”

-Barty, who won her first Wimbledon title in July before getting upset in the first round at the Olympics, didn't drop a set in four Cincinnati matches and was pushed just once to a tiebreaker.
+Barty, who won her first Wimbledon title in July before getting upset in the first round at the Olympics, didn't drop a set in four Cincinnati matches and played only one tiebreaker.

 “It’s been an awesome week," Barty said.
 "I felt like, each match, I got better and better in most parts of my game.
 I was just excited to get some matches under my belt in some tough conditions, and I think it put us in good stead going to New York.”